 Rachel Held Evans linked on Twitter to this letter and made a claim which goes somewhat further than what DW actually said:

 Wilson responded by showing that he did not say what Evans claimed:

 Let us begin by looking closely at her sentence.
 She says that I say that unsubmissive women deserve to be raped…. of course, I say (and think) nothing of the kind… I said this:

 “But women who genuinely insist on ‘no masculine protection’ are really women who tacitly agree on the propriety of rape.
 Whenever someone sets himself to go against God’s design, horrible problems will always result.”

 I say that women who reject the protection of men will find themselves, at the end of the day, unprotected by men.
 This is not what they thought they were signing up for, but the results are destructive just the same.

-Submission, of course, is not necessary for protection: Bodyguards protect famous people without the famous people submitting to them.
+Submission, of course, does not equal protection: Bodyguards protect famous people without their famous clients submitting to them.
 And many women submit to abusive husbands – submission does not cause protection.
 Christian love is to care about people whether they submit to you or not.
 Should a wife only protect her husband’s health, reputation, etc. if he one-sidedly submits to her?

 Here is how he treats Nate Sparks:

 Now I removed from her tweet her link to an unnamed blogger who is in the grip of an advanced case of clicklust.
 He offered an open letter to The Gospel Coalition, calling on everybody to fix things pronto.
 I am not going to link to it, …

 He takes RHE head on, as he could disprove one thing she said.
 He cannot take Nate Sparks head on, so he refuses to mention Nate’s name or link to him.